 When I decided to leave, he locked me in our apartment for a day and followed my every step — I went to the bathroom under his guard.
 He beat me in the face and shouted: “You are a beast, and you ruined my life.
 Don’t go.
 I love you”.
 I just did not know that a different kind of life was possible.
 My uncle beat my aunt and a neighbor ran after his wife with an ax — I have witnessed this since childhood.
 Now I am married and I realized that love is not a passion when we say: “I cannot live without you” or “You will be mine”.
 Love starts with respect.

-52 countries have laws against marital rape
+have laws against marital rape